Mental Health Act 2001

 Health Act 2001 sets out the law on how and why you can be admitted to a

 psychiatric hospital and your rights as a patient.

 If you are admitted to, or are receiving treatment in, approved centres (that is, psychiatric hospitals or inpatient services), your best interests should be considered before any decision about your care and treatment is made.

 You should be included in discussions with your care team about where your best interests lie to help you with your recovery.
 You have the right to be treated with dignity and respect and the right to be listened to by all those working on your care team.
 You are entitled to take part in decisions that affect your health and your care team should consider your views carefully.
 You have the right to be fully informed about your legal rights, admission and treatment.

 The Mental Health Commission has been in existence since 2002.
 Its main functions are:

 - To promote, encourage and foster high standards and good practices in the delivery of mental health services and

 - To protect the interests of people who have been involuntarily admitted

 to an approved centre

-The Mental Health Commission has published a guide to the Mental Health Act 2001 which is available in English, Irish, Arabic, Chinese, French, Polish and Russian.
+The Mental Health Commission has published Your Guide to the Mental Health Act 2001 to tell you about your rights under the mental health law.
+The guide is available in English, Irish, Arabic, Chinese, French, Polish and Russian.